Storytelling for science and start-ups

 Whether it’s your frontier-edge science, or your newsletter for your next business venture, let’s shape your story in language that’s clear, concise, and persuasive as hell.

 Can you find the time and the head space to describe your life’s work in language that’s clear, concise, and compelling?
-Can you really afford to go it alone?

 So, what would it be like to have a member on your team dedicated to this particular task?